SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Aviation Safety Culture Articles

 When employees make mistakes, the normal response in many organizations is to not discuss it openly.
-The reasons seem rather clear: the most obvious being the idea of making the people involved uncomfortable by “singling them out” is contrary to a non-punitive safety culture.
+The reasons seem rather clear: the most obvious is that the idea of making the people involved uncomfortable by “singling them out” is contrary to a non-punitive safety culture.

 But in fact, the opposite is true.